-The deadline for the receipt of manuscripts for this themed issue is: 21th April 2012
+The deadline for the receipt of manuscripts for this themed issue is April 2013.

-Manuscripts can be submitted using the RSC’s on-line submissions service.
-Please contact to the editorial office if you are interested in contributing to this issue.
-All contributions should state that the manuscript is submitted for the themed issue on Soft Matter Principles of Microfluidics at submission.
+Manuscripts can be submitted using the RSC’s online submissions service.
+Please clearly mark that the manuscript is submitted for the themed issue on ‘Directed self-assembly’.